Orioles losing streak reaches 19 with 14-8 loss to Angels

 “It’s tough to stay in the game when you’re down 13-2 after four innings,” Orioles manager Brandon Hyde said.
 “You’ve got to pitch in this league to win; you’ve got to pitch in this league to stay competitive.”

 The Orioles have yielded at least eight runs in 12 games during the streak and been outscored 163-55.
 Winless since Aug.
-2, Baltimore now stands just two losses short of matching the franchise record for successive defeats (set at the start of the 1988 season) and is within striking distance of the modern-day record of 23 in a row, held by the 1961 Philadelphia Phillies.
+2, Baltimore now stands just two losses short of matching the franchise record for successive defeats (set in 1988) and is within striking distance of the modern-day record of 23 in a row, held by the 1961 Philadelphia Phillies.

 “This is incredibly challenging and a huge gut check,” Hyde said.
 “We’re trying to keep our spirits high.”

-The last team to lose 20 straight games was the expansion Montreal Expos in 1969.
+The last major league team to lose 20 straight games was that 1988 Orioles squad that dropped 21 in a row to begin the season.

 After Ryan Mountcastle homered in the first inning for a 1-0 lead, things soured quickly for Baltimore.
 No. 8 hitter Jo Adell tripled in two runs off rookie Spenser Watkins (2-6) and Juan Lagares followed with atwo-run homer.